-This is an unusual Lamb and Rhubarb Stew from the Northeast of Iran near Mashhad that borders on Turkmenistan.
-It uses one of the Chinese gifts to world cuisine – rhubarb – as a souring agent to complement the earthy lamb, much as sour plums or sour cherries are used.
+This is an unusual stew from the Northeast of Iran near Mashhad that borders on Turkmenistan.
+It uses that Central Asian wonder – rhubarb – as a souring agent to complement the earthy lamb, much as sour plums or sour cherries are used.
 Like many other Central Asian dishes, it also relies on herbs rather than spices for much of its flavor.
 It’s a great example of the foods that came flooding west from the various Persian conquests of the territories to its north and east.
 Since rhubarb is being rediscovered as a vegetable, it is often available beyond its traditional short “season” which allows this recipe to be made almost any time of the year.

 3/4 pound lamb cut into cubes